stella-dikmans/MOC-II/README.md

 </details>

-### thoughts on blackboxing and stupifying citizens
+### some thoughts on blackboxing and stupifying citizens

 focussing on protocolls rather than on platforms might be sometimes a more time intense way but is is better.
 What all the platforms we encountered in the last few days are doing, is putting their brandmark onto simple and open-to-the-public funcions.
 Companies like googe, adafruit, IFTT are hiding these functions behind new names (e.g. renaming topic int feed or dashboard).